Catapill/TUG_Analysis/README.md

 avaiable at: http://172.31.18.62:8080/axivity

 ## Node.j_server
 It is a server responsible for posting files into the database.
 It has to be separate from the user interface because packages that are used for connection must use Node.js runtime.
 I attempted to use connection packages with Angular or React but in both instances I had issues with application build process.
+As it has to be running separately the setup is written in the Node.js_server folder README.md file.

 ## cwa-file-uploader
 For it to work Node.js_server has to be running

 It is still not implemented into general app but when it is launched it starts a page with a chose_file button It only accepts .cwa files after which, POST request is instantly sent to the server and then to database where the file is stored.
+As it is not yet implemented the setup is written in the cwa-file-uploader README.md file.